 Initial Training for Extraordinary Ministers of the Eucharist

 Trainings occur throughout the year.
-Information on sessions will be updated upon scheduling scheduled.
+Information on sessions will be updated upon scheduling.
 Additionally, if you are a training site and would like to have your program listed, please contact us.
 If needed, we can assist with the recommendation of the presenters and with the explanation of the structure of the program.
 In the meantime, with questions, please reach out to:

 How to Structure the Training for Ministers of Holy Communion at Mass

-All ministers should receive a copy of “Guide for Extraordinary Ministers of Holy Communion, Second Edition,” published by Liturgy Training Publications, of the Archdiocese of Chicago.
+All ministers should receive a copy of “Guide for Extraordinary Ministers of Holy Communion, Third Edition,” published by Liturgy Training Publications, of the Archdiocese of Chicago.
 Information on how to order these manuals can be found here.